roebel/pysndfile/README.md

 for the  dynamic library libsndfile, as well as the include file sndfile.h, in a few standard locations, (/usr, /usr/local, and for anaconda envrinments as well in the exec_prefix directory of the python executable you are using).
-If libsndfile is not found you may eitehr adapt the setup.cfg file or set teh envroinement variable SNDFILE_INSTALL_DIR, to inform the buidl_ext sub command about the location to use.
+If libsndfile is not found you may either adapt the setup.cfg file or set the environment variable SNDFILE_INSTALL_DIR, to inform the build_ext sub command about the location to use.

 ### compile from sources